 4.3 – The Leverage

-While we looked at the overall structure of the futures trade in the previous chapter, let us now re-work on the TCS example with some specific details.
-The trade details are as follows, for the sake of simplicity we will assume the opportunity to buy TCS occurs on 15th of Dec at Rs.2362/- per share.
-Further we will assume the opportunity to square off this position occurs on 23rd Dec 2014 at Rs.2519/-.
-Also, we will assume there is no difference between the spot and future price.
+While we looked at the futures trade’s overall structure in the previous chapter, let us now re-work the TCS example with some specific details.
+For the sake of simplicity, the trade details are as follows: we will assume the opportunity to buy TCS occurs on the 15th of Dec at Rs.2362/- per share.
+Further, we will assume the opportunity to square off this position occurs on 23rd Dec 2014 at Rs.2519/-.
+Also, we will assume there is no difference between the spot and futures price.

 |Capital available for the trade||Rs.100,000/-|